 These three categories are based on the lenses’ size and primary contact with the surface of the eye.

 - Corneo-scleral lenses and semi-scleral lenses are significantly larger than traditional GP lenses and rest near the junction between the cornea and the sclera.

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Heights Eye Care Scleral Contacts Center help patients from all over Hasbrouck Heights or Hackensack , New Jersey.
-Our doctors will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Heights Eye Care Scleral Contacts Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Hasbrouck Heights and Hackensack , New Jersey, and Our doctors will provide a comprehensive evaluation and the highest level of care.